Building credit in Alabama can feel like an uphill battle, especially if you're starting from scratch or recovering from past financial setbacks.

 A credit builder loan (CBL) is a financial product designed to help individuals with thin or no credit history establish a positive payment record.

+Unlike a traditional loan where you receive funds upfront, a CBL works in reverse.
 You make fixed monthly payments into a savings account or certificate of deposit held by the lender, and once the loan term ends, you receive the funds minus any interest and fees.

 Every individual who makes on-time payments during the loan term gets that activity reported to one or more credit bureaus, which is primarily how the product builds your credit history.